 If a cost item is denoted with two or more legend keys, users should delve further into the various information sources as they may provide the additional clarity that is needed.
-If this effort does not provide the necessary information, then the project manager or Regional

-Advisor should be contacted.
+If this effort does not provide the necessary information, then the project manager or Regional Advisor should be contacted.
 The "NS" legend key means that information may not be readily available.
 In this event, other information sources should be sought out before attempting to contact the project manager or Regional Advisor.

 The "AP" legend key means that, in some instances, prior written approval will be required.
-In this event, the user should adhere to the Uniform Guidance Section 200.407, DOL exceptions Section 2900.16, and contact their project manager or Regional Advisor.
+In this event, the user should adhere to Title 2 CFR Part 2900: "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards," Section 200.407 and DOL exceptions Section 2900.16, and contact their project manager or Regional Advisor.